alejandrosoares/CalculationModule/README.md

 ## How it works
 A suitable solution was to split the large file into smaller files by instruments.

-Subsequent calculations can thus be accelerated because they are performed by instruments.
-At the same time, the total storage space can be reduced (by about 35%), since only the date and value can be stored into the datasets.
+subsequent calculations can be accelerated because they are carried out with smaller files.
+At the same time, the total storage space can be reduced (by about 35%), since only the date and value can be stored in the datasets.

 ![Schema](schema.png)

-1. The Loader class loads the file by chunck size and sends the chunk to the PreProcesor for formatting and cleaning.
-It also sends the chunk of data to the Recorder to perform calculations "on-the-fly".
+1. The **Loader** loads the file by chunk size and sends the chunk to the **PreProcesor** for formatting and cleaning.
+It also sends the chunk of data to the **Recorder** to perform calculations "on-the-fly".
-Finally, the Loader splits and saves files by instrument to speed up the calculation times.
+Finally, the **Loader** splits and saves files by instrument to speed up the time of future calculations.

-2. When the any operation is selected (for example: mean of any instrument), the Calculator class asks the FileLoader class for the data, and the FileLoader class loads the data of the instrument from a small file.
+2. When some operation is selected (for example: mean of any instrument), the **Calculator** asks the **FileLoader** for the data, and the **FileLoader** loads the data of the instrument from a small file.

-3. when any final price is necessary to calculate, the Calculator ask for the multiplier for the SQLQueryManager to retrieve the information from the database.
+3. When a final price is necessary to calculate, the **Calculator** asks for the multiplier to the **SQLQueryManager** to retrieve the information from the database.

 ## Features:

-1. To load and transform the original dataset, the DASK library was used for memory control and to allow parallel processing.
+1. To load and transform the original dataset, the **Dask** library was used for memory control and to allow parallel processing.

-2. However, the use of Dask increases the complexity, so Pandas was used to manipulate the datasets by instruments.
+2. However, the use of **Dask** increases the complexity, so **Pandas** was used to manipulate the smaller datasets.
 Because the number of records is small.
 Approximately:
 (newest year - oldest year) * record per day = (2014 - 1996) * 365 = 6570 records.

-3. To recover the multipliers from the database, the data was cached (with a timeout of 5 seconds) and an index was created by instrument name to speed up the queries.
+3. To retrieve the multipliers from the database, the data was cached (with a timeout of 5 seconds) and an index was created by instrument_name to speed up the queries.

 ## Installation
-1. Create the virtualenviroment and activate it:
+1. Create the virtual enviroment and activate it:
 ```
     python3 -m venv venv
 ```